Suv4o/personal-blog-2023/content/2022/04/14/gsap-animation-with-vue3-and-vite.md

 ## Getting Started with GSAP in Vue

 In this blog article, we are going to animate DOM elements.
-GSAP is also capable of animating SVG, Canvas, WebGL, JS object etc. The full documentation of GSAP can be found at this [link](https://greensock.com/docs/v3/GSAP).
+GSAP is also capable of animating SVG, Canvas, WebGL, JS object etc. The full documentation of GSAP can be found at this <a href="https://greensock.com/docs/v3/GSAP" target="_blank" rel="noopener noreferrer">link</a>.

 Let's start by animating a DOM element from one state to another.
 We can do that with the to method in GSAP.
 For example that would be: